 Kay, 49 from Herefordshire says, “I do consider myself to be a feminist.
-For me that’s about believing in equal rights for everyone, irespective of sex, based on merit.”
+For me that’s about believing in equal rights for everyone, irrespective of sex, based on merit.”

 In summary, the majority of my friends consider themselves to be a feminist of sorts - that is, they want to be recognised as equal to men.

 I do consider myself to be a feminist.
-For me that’s about believing in equal rights for everyone, irespective of sex, based on merit.
+For me that’s about believing in equal rights for everyone, irrespective of sex, based on merit.

-Can you be a feminist who has Botox?
+Can you be a feminist who has injectables?